-OSHA eyes $49,600 fine for East Earl roofing contractor – PREVENTABLE – Yet another contractor who apparently has no problem putting their workers in harms way, but maybe since they were working on a medical center maybe they figured there wasn’t far to go.
-Fortunately no one was injured but Weaver Construction & Roofing exposed their workers to a 13 foot fall with no benefit from guardrails, safety nets or other devices.
+OSHA eyes $49,600 fine for East Earl roofing contractor – PREVENTABLE – Yet another contractor who apparently has no problem putting their workers in harm’s way, but maybe since they were working on a medical center maybe they figured there wasn’t far to go.
+Fortunately, no one was injured but Weaver Construction & Roofing exposed their workers to a 13-foot fall with no benefit from guardrails, safety nets or other devices.
 The money they saved to by-pass workplace safety will help pay the $49,600 fine for 1 Willful and 2 Serious citations.
-Oh, by the way, these idiots also thought it was o.k. to support scaffolding with a forklift and were cited 3 year ago for fall hazards.
+Oh, by the way, these idiots also thought it was o.k. to support scaffolding with a forklift and were cited 3 years ago for fall hazards.
 Just an accident waiting to happen.

-B.C. introduces more legislation to improve workplace safety – CANADA – British Columbia is trying to improve workplace safety laws in their provence with new legislation.
+B.C. introduces more legislation to improve workplace safety – CANADA – British Columbia is trying to improve workplace safety laws in their province with new legislation.
 Let’s wish them the best of luck.

 Three Kansas businesses honored for safety records, including McPherson manufacturer – SAFETY WINNERS – It can be done.
 3 Kansas businesses were recognized for their accomplishments in workplace safety.
 Among them, American Maplan Corporation has gone 13.5 years without a lost time injury.
 Fantastic.